fnproject/flow/docs/API.md

 ## Key Concepts:

-A *thread* is a single graph of computation associated with a single function, created from an invocation of that function.
-Threads are identified by a `ThreadID`.
+A *flow* is a single graph of computation associated with a single function, created from an invocation of that function.
+Flows are identified by a `FlowID`.

-A *completion stage* is a single node in the thread graph that is created by user code either from the original function invocation or from a subsequent *continuation invocation* of that graph.
+A *completion stage* is a single node in the flow graph that is created by user code either from the original function invocation or from a subsequent *continuation invocation* of that graph.
 Completion stages are identified by a `StageID` which is unique within the respective graph.

 Completion stages consist of the following :
   *  A *stage type* that describes what the stage should do, how arguments should be passed into the stage and how results of the stage should be handled see [Stage Types](#stage-types) for a list of supported stage types